LoopKit/loopdocs/docs/loop-3/omnipod.md

 * All of your configuration settings including Insulin brand are maintained when switching Pod Types

-!!! important "The Omnipod 5 is only available in the [development branches](../version/development.md#updates-in-dev){: target="_blank"} while in open beta testing"

-!!! warning "Use of O5 Pods requires a CGM with a heartbeat"
-    * O5 Pod code is experimental and does not provide a heartbeat at this time
-    * This means you rely on your CGM to wake up the app when it is in the background or the phone is locked
-    * If your CGM does not supply a heartbeat, the app with stop automatically running when it is not open
+> If you are an experienced tester running a development branch, you will see the Omnipod 5 Pod type as an option on the Pod Type screen.

+> * Be sure to read the [Omnipod 5 FAQs](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" } before choosing Omnipod 5

 If you are using a development branch and choose Omnipod 5 Pod Type and have not previously gotten a certificate, one will be automatically downloaded for you.

-* Be sure to read the [Omnipod 5 FAQs](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" }
-* This one-time step requires internet access
+* **This one-time step requires internet access**
 * Once a certificate is successfully downloaded, you will be taken to the [Pair Pod](#pair-pod) screen for Omnipod 5

-If you already have the required certificate, you will see a green check mark on the [Omnipod 5 Support](#omnipod-5-support) row at the bottom of your Omnipod screen.
-In that case, selecting Omnipod 5 as a Pod Type takes you straight to the Pair O5 Pod screen.
+If you already have the required certificate, selecting Omnipod 5 as a Pod Type takes you straight to the Pair O5 Pod screen.
+If you scroll to the bottom of the Omnipod screen, you will see a green check mark on the [Omnipod 5 Support](#omnipod-5-support) row.

 - - -